by Amy Venzke January 31, 2021 9 min read

 The VISTA and Demi Grow share similarities like configurations, pricing and compatibility with an infant car seat and bassinet.

 The Demi Grow is Nuna's first stroller that can accommodate a second seat for siblings or twins.
 The Demi Grow offers a sleek design, 2-year warranty, sturdy all-terrain wheels, and compatibility with the Nuna PIPA series of infant car seats considered to be among the safest on the market.

 The stroller includes some features not seen on the VISTA, like a zip-out seat lining for an all-weather mesh seat and custom dual suspension that changes the ride for smooth and rough surfaces.

-The UPPAbaby VISTA offers superior quality and ease of use, between its three-year warranty and features like a standing fold, oversized storage basket, and one-click compatibility with the UPPAbaby MESA car seat.
+The UPPAbaby VISTA offers top quality and ease of use, between its three-year warranty and features like a standing fold, oversized storage basket, and one-click compatibility with the UPPAbaby MESA car seat.
 While the Demi Grow bassinet is sold separately, the VISTA comes with a bassinet that can be used for overnight sleeping.